nxthanim/Erq/README.md

-# 🏪 Gebeya - Ethiopian Freelance Marketplace
+# 🏪 Erq - Ethiopian Freelance Marketplace

-Gebeya is a full-stack freelance marketplace web application designed for the Ethiopian market.
+Erq is a full-stack freelance marketplace web application designed for the Ethiopian market.
 It connects clients with talented freelancers across categories like Translation, Graphic Design, Video Editing, Web Development, and more.

 ## ✨ Features